 - They are made of several amino acids.
 Typically 20 different amino acids synthesize all the necessary proteins.
 Note that, a protein doesn’t necessarily require all of the 20 amino acids for its formation.

-- The backbone of all protein molecules is made up of a linear chain of polypeptides, which is made up of amino acids.
+- The backbone of all protein molecules is made up of a linear chain of polypeptides, which are made up of amino acids.

 - Proteins are colorless and tasteless (except serine which is sweet).

-- The number of amino acids in the polypeptide and thus in the protein may vary considerably.
-For example, The smallest protein insulin has 51 amino acids and the bigger protein hemoglobin has 574 amino acids.
+- The number of amino acids in the polypeptide may vary considerably.
+For example, The smallest protein ‘insulin’ has 51 amino acids and the bigger protein ‘hemoglobin’ has 574 amino acids.